rfns/iris-ci/README.md

 If you don't specify the `TEST_SUITE` the `recursive` flag will be set.
 So if you have a project with many classes, it might be interesting to at least define the `TEST_SUITE` due to performance concerns.

+You can provide these variables by using a `.env` or by passing it directly to the container using the `-e` flag.
+You can read more about the `run` command and its flags from the official Docker [documentation.](https://docs.docker.com/engine/reference/commandline/run/).

 ## About the installer manifest